brwe/btc-guess-game/README.md

    │◄──────────────────────────┤                           │                           │
 ```

 The frontend submits a new guess to the backend via REST.
+It also establishes an SSE connection to receive a message when the guess is resolved.

 The backend resolves guesses as follows: Whenever a new price update arrives, it checks the database for guesses eligible for resolution, meaning it checks if 60s have passed since the guess was received.
 If a guess can be resolved, the backend resolves it, stores the guess update and sends a message to the frontend.
 The frontend then fetches the user’s updated score and latest guess.

-The frontend opens the SSE connection only while it has a pending guess.
+The frontend opens the SSE connection only while it has a pending guess and closes it after.
 It does not poll and is not involved in the logic for resolving guesses.

 ### AWS request path